avicsl/Reglam/README.md

 ## Key Features
 - **Progress Tracking**: Statistics and achievements to gamify the recycling process.
-- **Brand Database**: Comprehensive information about beauty brands and their sustainability practices.
 - **Educational Resources**: Tips for proper container preparation and upcycling ideas.

  ## Progress
 - **Concept**: ✓
 - **ERD**:  ✓
 - **Front-end**
-  ***UI design***: on progress
+  ***UI design***: on process
   ***GUI***:
 - **Back-end**:
 - **Database**:

 ## Expected Outcomes
-This project delivers a comprehensive mobile solution that demonstrates the significance of technology in promoting environmental sustainability within the beauty industry.
+This project delivers a comprehensive solution that demonstrates the significance of technology in promoting environmental sustainability within the beauty industry.
 By focusing on user engagement through gamification and education, REGLAM serves as a valuable tool for beauty enthusiasts to reduce their environmental impact while maintaining their beauty routines.
-The application showcases modern mobile development practices, database design principles, and the integration of location-based services for real-world problem-solving.
+The application showcases modern development practices, database design principles.